lake4790k/CarND-Vehicle-Detection/WRITEUP.md

 In `FindCars` I used the method that did the HOG processing only once for the whole image and then scanned through the whole HOG features with the window.
 I left the overlap set at `cells_per_step = 2` which created a lot of overlapping hits for actual cars which is good for a strong signal at the heatmap stage.

 The code supports multiple scales for the window size, but in the end I used only one scale: 1.25, because the results looked good on the test images, actual cars had lots of window hits and non cars not that much.
+Also as the window size decrased the processing got much slower which was not acceptable for the extensice manual experimentation.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?